10 volunteer opportunities for free travel

-THERE ARE MANY reasons to volunteer while you’re traveling, and there are literally thousands of charities and organizations that look for help from passing travelers.
+THERE ARE MANY reasons to engage in volunteer travel, and there are literally thousands of charities and organizations that provide volunteer opportunities for passing travelers.

 Many ask for donations or fees to cover costs and others operate as for-profit businesses, but the list below includes only those that cost little or nothing to get involved with and help out: